lwfitzgerald/trezor-on-tails/README.md

   5. Select "Create a new Wallet" and "Hardware wallet"
   6. Next choose "Use a device you have already set up" and "TREZOR wallet" as the type of hardware wallet

-With newer firmwares Tails seems to register a duplicate HID device causing Electrum asks you to choose.
+With newer firmwares Electrum may show a duplicate device and will ask you to choose.
 It doesn't appear to matter which you pick.

 ## tl;dr give me a script to run
 Usual "don't curl unsolicited shell scripts into a root shell" disclaimer applies.